About the Coalition

 Youth Organizing

-The Youth Organizing Group organizes and empowers backlog impacted youth to share their stories and speak out for an end to the SIJS backlog.
-In tandem with the legislative advocacy working group, youth leaders advocate with members of Congress.
-The group aspires to build community among impacted youth and act as partners with the broader coalition in defining advocacy strategy.
+The Youth Organizing Group organizes and empowers backlog impacted youth to share their stories, to speak out for an end to the SIJS backlog and to work to defend their right to seek permanent protection in the United States.
+In tandem with the narrative-based advocacy working group, youth leaders advocate with members of Congress for an end to the SIJS backlog.
+The group aspires to build community among impacted youth and act as partners with the broader coalition in defining youth-led and centered advocacy strategies.

 Accomplishments: